istvanballok/gardener/docs/usage/logging.md

       retention_deletes_enabled: true
       retention_period: 336h
 ```
 `table_manager.retention_period` is the living time for each log message.
-Loki will keep messages for sure for (`table_manager.retention_period` - `index.period`) time due to specification in the Loki implementation.
+Vali will keep messages for sure for (`table_manager.retention_period` - `index.period`) time due to specification in the Vali implementation.

 #### Plutono
 The Plutono configurations can be found on  `charts/seed-bootstrap/charts/templates/plutono/plutono-datasources-configmap.yaml` and
 `charts/seed-monitoring/charts/plutono/tempates/plutono-datasources-configmap.yaml`

-This is the Loki configuration that Plutono uses:
+This is the Vali configuration that Plutono uses:

 ```
     - name: vali